Tax residency in Italy: a brief guide

 For most of 2021, he is not registered in Italy → He will be an Italian tax resident starting from January 2022

 The substantial criterion is when the centre of a person’s interests is Italy.
-This means that if a person is centred in Italy for most of the year, they will be considered tax residents even if they are not officially registered.
+Hence, if you are based in Italy for most of the year, you will be considered a tax resident even if you are not officially registered.
 As you can imagine, establishing where a person’s centre of interests is, is not a straightforward process.

 2) Tax resident vs. non-tax resident

 But let us come to the prickly questions.
-What is the difference between being resident and non-resident from a taxation point of view?
+What is the difference between being a resident and a non-resident from a taxation point of view?

 Whoever is an Italian tax resident has to pay taxes on all incomes, properties and assets, including the ones abroad.
 This is the so-called worldwide taxation principle.

-A person who is not a tax resident but produces an income in Italy is only required to pay taxes on said income.
+A person who is not a tax resident but produces an income in Italy must only pay taxes on said income.

-3) What happens if I am a tax resident in 2 or more countries?
+3) What happens if I am a tax resident in two or more countries?

-There are agreements between countries, called Bilateral Agreements, to avoid double taxation so that a taxpayer does not have to pay twice.
+There are agreements between countries, called Bilateral Agreements, to avoid double taxation so taxpayers do not have to pay twice.
 You will need to speak to your tax advisor (possibly one in your home and one in your host country) to determine what to pay and where.

 For further information, please contact us: